-Traffic backed up on I-74 due to reports of a crash
+Traffic resumes after crash on I-74

+DAVENPORT, Iowa (KWQC) - UPDATE: This area has been cleared following an accident Friday morning.

+Any report of injuries are unknown at this time.
+Once TV6 has learned more details we will update this story.

-DAVENPORT, Iowa (KWQC) - Traffic is backed up on the I-74 heading into Iowa due to what appears to be a crash.
+ORIGINAL: Traffic is backed up on the I-74 heading into Iowa due to what appears to be a crash.

 As of 10:59 a.m., traffic has now been shifted into the left lane as emergency vehicles can be seen in the right lane closer to the Iowa side.